atas/ssg/README.md

 but you need to do manually for local development.

 ### For Local Nginx
-use the config file in `system/workflow-image/nginx.conf` and follow the comments.
+use the config file in dir `./system/workflow-image/nginx.conf` and follow the comments.

 ### For Local Apache
 For local Apache, the .htaccess should be enough but also need to configure your virtual host in apache